nithinmurali/pygsheets/README.md

 * Branch off of the `staging` branch, and submit Pull Requests back to that branch.
 Note that the `master` branch is used for version bumps and hotfixes only.
+* For quick testing the changes you have made to source, run the file tests/manual_testing.py.
+It will give you an IPython shell with lastest code loaded.

 ### Report Issues/Features